-Read below to learn more about why it's so important to use an oil-free moisturizer and which options are the best for acne-prone skin!
+Please read below to learn more about why it's important to use an oil-free moisturizer and which options are the best for acne-prone skin!

-Why is it important to use an oil-free moisturizer?
+Why is it essential to use an oil-free moisturizer?

-Most oils—even those considered "non-comedogenic"—tend to cause issues for people with acne-prone skin by clogging pores and ultimately leading to more breakouts.
+Most oils—even those considered "non-comedogenic"—tend to cause people with acne-prone skin by clogging pores and ultimately leading to more breakouts.
 For this reason, it's super important to opt for oil-free cosmetics if you struggle with acne.
 But what exactly does that mean?
 The definition of oil-free cosmetics is broad and simple.

-It essentially includes all of the products that do not have the word "oil" on their label.
-A more stringent interpretation would be that the product does not contain any fatty ingredients, including oils of any kind such as butters or waxes

-What many people don't realize is that most moisturizers you see on the shelves and online are either oil-based or have sneaky hidden oils that might not be easily spotted on an ingredient list!
-This makes it super important to do your research and make sure you're using something explicitly labeled "oil-free" and “noncomedogenic”.
+It includes all of the products that do not have the word "oil" on their label.
+A more stringent interpretation would be that the product does not contain any fatty ingredients, including oils of any kind, such as butter or waxes.
+Many people don't realize that most moisturizers you see on the shelves and online are either oil-based or have sneaky hidden oils that might not be easily spotted on an ingredient list!
+This makes it super important to do your research and make sure you're using something explicitly labeled "oil-free" and "non-comedogenic."

 Who can use oil-based moisturizers?

 Oil-based moisturizers can be a good option for people with eczema (atopic dermatitis) or dry, aging skin that is not acne-prone.
-Oil-based moisturizers are typically are based on petrolatum (vaseline), lanolin, and/or mineral oil.
-These help to seal the skin's surface very effectively and prevent water in the skin from evaporating and causing dryness.
+Oil-based moisturizers will typically include petroleum (vaseline), lanolin, or mineral oil.
+These help to seal the skin's surface very effectively and prevent water from evaporating and causing dryness.

 How do oil-free moisturizers work?

-Oil-free moisturizers use ingredients that work to hydrate the skin in a similar way that oil does, without the pore-clogging and acne generating effects.
-It does so by providing a thin barrier layer spread on the skin to seal in the moisture.
+Oil-free moisturizers use ingredients that work to hydrate the skin similarly that oil does, without the pore-clogging and acne generating effects.
+It provides a thin barrier layer spread on the skin surface to seal in the moisture.

 Best ingredients in oil-free moisturizers

-*Dimethicone: Dimethicone is a type of silicone gel that is regarded by dermatologists as one of the best oil-free moisturizing ingredients for face moisturizers and is a great option for both oily and normal skin types.
-This compound is known to reduce trans-epidermal water loss without leaving a greasy.
-Like oil, Dimethicone can still function the way that emollient and light occlusives work to seal in moisture to the skin.
-Because it is both non-comedogenic and hypoallergenic it is a great choice for people with sensitive and acne-prone skin (which is why we included it the MDacne Soothing Moisturizer!).
+Dimethicone is a type of silicone gel regarded by dermatologists as one of the best oil-free moisturizing ingredients for face moisturizers.
+It is a great option for both oily and normal skin types.
+This compound is known to reduce trans-epidermal water loss without leaving skin greasy.
+Like oil, dimethicone can still function how emollient and light occlusives seal in moisture to the skin.
+Because it is both non-comedogenic and hypoallergenic, it is an excellent choice for people with sensitive and acne-prone skin (which is why we included the MDacne Soothing Moisturizer!).

 What is the best oil-free moisturizer for people with acne?

-A point that cannot be stressed enough, is if you have acne or acne-prone skin, it's super important to use an oil-free facial moisturizer to provide sufficient hydration, restore the delicate balance of the bacteria on the skin's surface, repair the skin barrier, and help the skin heal faster without worsening the acne condition.
+If you have acne or acne-prone skin, it's super important to use an oil-free facial moisturizer to provide sufficient hydration.
+A good oil-free moisturizer will restore the delicate balance of the bacteria on the skin's surface, repair the skin barrier, and help the skin heal faster without worsening the acne condition.

-The best moisturizers for acne-prone skin use a combination of the oil-free humectants and emollients listed above as well as botanical extracts like aloe vera or witch hazel for additional anti-inflammatory and skin-soothing properties.
-Additional ingredients such as antioxidants can capture and neutralize damaging-free radicals can help prevent and fade post-acne dark spots.
+The best moisturizers for acne-prone skin use a combination of the oil-free humectants and emollients listed above and botanical extracts like aloe vera or witch hazel for additional anti-inflammatory and skin-soothing properties.
+Other ingredients, such as antioxidants, can capture and neutralize damaging-free radicals that can prevent and fade post-acne dark spots.

-We're biased, but we believe the best oil-free moisturizer for acne-prone skin is this Soothing Moisturizer from MDacne, which uses Dimethicone combined with plant-based extracts such as licorice root extract, aloe vera extract, green tea extract, shea butter, and other powerful boosters.
-It is designed to work synergistically with topical acne treatments (from MDane or elsewhere) to provide effective, lightweight hydration.
+We're biased, but we believe the best oil-free moisturizer for acne-prone skin is this Soothing Moisturizer from MDacne, which uses dimethicone and hyaluronic acid essential hydrating ingredients combined with plant-based extracts such as licorice root, aloe vera, green tea, shea butter.
+It is designed to work synergistically with topical acne treatments (from MDacne or elsewhere) to provide effective, lightweight hydration.

 Can you use oil-free sunscreen as a daily moisturizer?

 The summer months are always a good time to lighten up your skincare (and makeup!) routine.
-Instead of applying using both a moisturizer and sunscreen, you can also opt for a good oil-free sunscreen that provides both broad-spectrum SPF while also offering hydration throughout the day.
-Look for a daily sunscreen with SPF 30 that's water-resistant, such as this one.
+Instead of using both a moisturizer and sunscreen, you can also opt for a good oil-free sunscreen that provides broad-spectrum SPF while also offering hydration throughout the day.
+Also, look for a daily sunscreen with SPF 30 that's water-resistant, such as this one.

 Curious about how to find the other right products for your unique skin?
-Take the free MDacne skin analysis by clicking here and get your first full customized acne treatment kit for free! (just pay $9 for shipping)
+Take the free MDacne skin analysis by clicking here and get your first full customized acne treatment kit for free (just pay for shipping)!